gustamor/gustamor/README.md

 <img src="https://i.postimg.cc/nLxQzL1V/bee2.png">

 ## About me
-- 🚀 Enthusiastic to become a successful Android developer
+- 🚀 Enthusiastic about the journey to becoming a successful Android developer
-- 📲 Currently coding in Flutter, Kotlin, Jetpack Compose withClean Arquitecture
+- 📲 Currently engrossed in coding with Flutter, Kotlin, and Jetpack Compose, all woven together with the principles of Clean Architecture
-- 🧑‍💻 Excited to collaborate on mobile development teams
+- 🧑‍💻 Excited about the opportunity to collaborate with mobile development teams
+- 🌟 Dedicated to consistently learning and evolving within the dynamic realm of mobile app development
-- 📫 How to reach me https://beacons.ai/gusmoreno
+- 📫 You can reach me at https://beacons.ai/gusmoreno